Last updated: October 19, 2021

 (1) The categories of personal information it has collected about that consumer.

-VES collects name, address, password, and employer information.
+VES-Artex collects name, address, password, email address, phone number and employer information.

 (2) The categories of sources from which the personal information is collected.

-VES gets personal information from You, Your employer, and from Your computer and interaction and use of the VES website, services, and software.
+VES-Artex gets personal information from you, your employer, and from Your computer and interaction and use of the VES-Artex Website, Services, and products and software.

 (3) The business or commercial purpose for collecting or selling personal information.

-VES does not sell personal information.
-VES uses personal information to identify authorized users, provide customer service, track use of VES software and services, follow up with communications for new software and services and renewals, and coordinate provision of software and services with Value Added Resellers, third-party developers, and VES vendors.
+VES-Artex does not sell personal information.
+VES-Artex uses personal information to identify authorized users, provide customer service, track use of VES-Artex products and services, follow up with communications for new sales, services and renewals, and coordinate provision of products and services with Value Added Resellers, third-party developers, and VES-Artex vendors.

 (4) The categories of third parties with whom the business shares personal information.

-As stated above, VES shares personal information with third-party developers and VES vendors that help VES provide, develop, troubleshoot, or modify software or services.
+As stated above, VES-Artex shares personal information with third-party developers and VES-Artex vendors that help VES-Artex provide, develop, troubleshoot, or modify products or services.